42 Regional policy

 The REDOs, RDOs and ACCs were ineffectual, however, because they did not have the capacity to make a significant difference, lacking both resources and political continuity.
 The RDA committees were no different, although under Rudd the budget allocation was reduced and the community members working on the committees providing overarching governance were unpaid.
 The rhetoric of support for regional Australia was familiar, but the electorate was disgruntled, and the 2010 election returned a hung parliament.
 The ALP finally formed government after three independent, rural-based politicians gave their support in return for generous concessions to regional Australia.

-Little changed with regard to regional policy under the Abbott and Turnbull Coalition governments (2013–18).
-As noted, the hallmarks of 21st-century regional development are intermittent commitment, blame-shifting, poorly resourced policy and rebadging of old initiatives.
-In 2016, under the Turnbull government, the Commonwealth reviewed the RDA committees, recommending their cessation.[49]
+Little changed under the Abbott and Turnbull Coalition governments (2013–18) with poorly resourced policy and rebadging of old initiatives.
+In 2016, under the Turnbull government, the Commonwealth reviewed the RDA committees, recommending their cessation.[47]
 The review supported regional-specific solutions and the alignment of regional development boundaries with those of states and territories.
-It also recommended ‘strengthening regional economies by promoting economic investment opportunities in regional Australia to the national and international market’,[50] in line with the global reorientation policies espoused since the 1980s.

 However, the author of the review, Warwick Smith, considered the Commonwealth commitment to regional Australia as piecemeal at best and perhaps even tokenistic: ‘the Australian Government, along with most state and territory governments, have not shown total commitment to the RDA programme’.[48]
 Smith identified a range of structural inefficiencies that hindered the functionality of RDA committees, but perhaps the most fundamental weakness of the program was the lack of appropriate funding or support to enable the committees to deliver the Australian government’s regional agenda: ‘The Australian government delivers its broader policy and programs, even regional programs, in isolation to, and separately from, the RDA programme.’[49]